Questions about remote examination

 I will take an exam in a course which has closed, what can I do?

-You will either be given access to a Canvas page on a course from autumn, or a special Canvas page will be created just for this exam.
+You will either be given access to a Canvas page on a previous course or a special Canvas page will be created just for this exam.
 The examiner can answer questions about the exam.

 How will Chalmers make sure no one is cheating when having remote exams?